Qkrishi-quantum/Fraud_detection_using_quantum/README.md

 2. Open and run the [Stock_Fraud_Detection.ipynb](Stock_Fraud_Detection.ipynb) notebook in a Jupyter environment.

-3. Follow the instructions within the notebook to execute the quantum fraud detection algorithm on the provided stock trading dataset.### Next Steps in QFraudGuard Implementation
+3. Follow the instructions within the notebook to execute the quantum fraud detection algorithm on the provided stock trading dataset.

-Partnering with Qkrishi, a startup merging quantum-AI computing prowess with Canara Bank's domain expertise, our proposed steps for collaboration include:

-1. **Data Integration**: Access a representative dataset from Canara Bank to test the capabilities of the existing quantum technology framework.

-2. **Domain Expertise Collaboration**: Organize joint workshops to foster mutual learning between Qkrishi's quantum experts and Canara Bank’s domain experts.

-3. **Prototype Development**: Based on insights from workshops, develop an initial prototype of the QFraudGuard system tailored to Canara Bank’s needs.

-4. **Feedback and Iteration**: Deploy the prototype, gather feedback, and refine the system for optimal performance.

-5. **Stakeholder Engagement**: Engage regulatory bodies to ensure compliance with industry standards and gather diverse perspectives.

-6. **Final Implementation and Training**: Implement the solution within Canara Bank's infrastructure, providing comprehensive training.

-7. **Review and Continuous Improvement**: Periodically review and update the system, exploring opportunities for deeper integration and expansion.

-8. **Long-Term Partnership Exploration**: Discuss potential collaborations, research, and development beyond the initial solution.